Dahua Technology: United States

 In October 2019, the U.S. government placed Dahua on the Bureau of Industry and Security's Entity List for its role in mass surveillance of Uyghurs in Xinjiang and of other ethnic and religious minorities in China.
 The John S. McCain National Defense Authorization Act for Fiscal Year 2019 barred the use of Dahua equipment in U.S. federal contracts.

-In March 2021, the Federal Communications Commission (FCC) declared that Dahua services and equipment "pose an unacceptable risk to U.S. national security.”
+In March 2021, the Federal Communications Commission (FCC) declared that Dahua services and equipment "pose an unacceptable risk to U.S. national security."
 That same year, Sam Biddle of The Intercept reported that the U.S. government continued to purchase Dahua-manufactured equipment post-NDAA, raising questions about the effectiveness of the sanctions.

 In October 2022, the United States Department of Defense added Dahua to a list of "Chinese military companies" operating in the U.S.

 After President Joe Biden signed into law the Secure Equipment Act of 2021, in November 2022, the FCC imposed an "Interim Freeze Order" on Dahua Technology for national security reasons, effectively barring the sale or import of new equipment made by the company.
 Dahua Technology has stated that this "Interim Freeze Order" does not impact any of its existing products, nor does it prohibit the company from introducing new products in the U.S. Dahua Technology has remained ambiguous about whether or not it will issue a legal challenge to the FCC in the wake of its order.
 In the wake of Dahua Technology's statement, surveillance industry publication IPVM issued a report accusing Dahua Technology of "misleading" the American public through its use of the phrase "interim freeze".

 In March 2025, the FCC opened an investigation into Dahua Technology and other Chinese companies regarding operations in the U.S. in violation of restrictions.
 In October 2025, Texas attorney general Ken Paxton announced an investigation into Lorex, citing national security concerns with Dahua as a Lorex supplier.
+In February 2026, Paxton sued Lorex, alleging that it maintains ties with Dahua.

 Corporate affairs

 Shareholders

 Dahua Technology is majority owned by Fu Liquan and his wife Chen Ailing.
 As of 31 December 2020, Fu owned 34.18% of shares as the largest shareholder, while Chen owned 2.38%.

-According to its 2020 annual financial report, Dahua Technology is also partially state-owned by Central Huijin Asset Management and China Galaxy Securities Co., Ltd. at 1.05% and 1.82 respectively.
+According to its 2020 annual financial report, Dahua Technology is also partially state-owned by Central Huijin Asset Management and China Galaxy Securities Co., Ltd. at 1.05% and 1.82% respectively.
 Central Huijin Investment is a state-owned enterprise and wholly owned subsidiary of China Investment Corporation, a sovereign wealth fund that reports to the State Council of the People's Republic of China.

 In March 2023, Dahua sold $740 million in new stock to China Mobile, closing a deal which had been announced two years earlier.
 As a result, China Mobile holds a minority stake of 8.8% in Dahua.
 Combined, the three state interests amount to 11.67% state ownership of Dahua.